6 Ways to Simplify Mould Modifications

 Minimum Cutting Depth

 When milling moulds to change part geometry, there are minimum increments by which we can remove metal.
-For example, we can almost certainly remove 0.010 in. of metal from an existing mould, but we may have a hard time removing less than that because of minimum cutting depths needed for milling.
+For example, we can almost certainly remove 0.25mm of metal from an existing mould, but we may have a hard time removing less than that because of minimum cutting depths needed for milling.

 Parting Line Changes